frebro/wp-vanish/README.md

 ### How?

 By letting you specify CSS-selectors of elements to be hidden in your theme.
-A style block is inserted in <head> that hides all matching elements from view.
+A style block is inserted in `<head>` which hides all matching elements from view.
 They are still present in the source code, they will just be invisible.

 ### Why?